World-Rugby/passport-api-docs/README.md

+# Passport API Documentation

 This repository is used keep up to date documentation for the Passport API

-More information can be found on the [Wiki](https://github.com/World-Rugby/passport-api-docs/wiki)
+The developer documentation can be found on the [Wiki](https://github.com/World-Rugby/passport-api-docs/wiki)